doubleSlashde/umltheme/README.md

 # umltheme
-This repo contains styling information to include in plantUML drawings

-Use stylings by the theme file at the top of your code.
+This repo contains doubleSlash CI styling information to include in plantUML drawings Use stylings by including the theme file at the top of your code.

 ```
 !include https://raw.githubusercontent.com/doubleSlashde/umltheme/main/puml-theme-doubleslash.puml